Updated 22 June 2021

 10.2 Supermetrics may terminate this Agreement or terminate or suspend any Authorized User’s access or use of the Service in the following circumstances:

-(a) If Customer’s or any Authorized User’s continued use of the Service may, in Supermetrics’ discretion, result in material harm to Supermetrics, its subcontractors, affiliates, or another customer of the Service, Supermetrics may reasonably block or restrict Customer’s access to the Service;.
+(a) If Customer’s or any Authorized User’s continued use of the Service or Custom Connector Service may, in Supermetrics’ discretion, result in material harm to Supermetrics, its subcontractors, affiliates, or another customer of the Service, Supermetrics may reasonably block or restrict Customer’s access to the Service or Custom Connector Service;.

-(b) if Customer or any Authorized User has (i) submitted information to the Service in violation of applicable law or (ii) otherwise used the Service in breach of these Terms, including the restrictions set forth in Section 6 above;
+(b) if Customer or any Authorized User has (i) submitted information to the Service in violation of applicable law; (ii) accessed Custom Connector Services for which Customer or any Authorized User has no rights or in violation of the terms of such services or (iii) otherwise used the Service in breach of these Terms, including the restrictions set forth in Section 6 above;

 (c) any fees due by Customer remain unpaid fifteen (15) days after the applicable due date as set forth in the Agreement; or